vdimitriev/ecomm/README.md

 ## Ecomm web application

-The application have been build as multimodule spring boot application, of which there are two web modules, ecomm-products and ecomm-images, as part of federation managed by apollo.
+The application have been build as multimodule spring boot application, there are two web modules, ecomm-products and ecomm-images, as part of federation managed by apollo.
+Both of the modules use GraphQL to expose apis.

 ecomm-products acts as a main module as it contains flyway scripts for creating the database.
 Both modules use the ecomm-core, which contains all the entities, dtos, repositories and services.